 Babies require diapers, formula, pediatric medical care, cribs, strollers, and clothes.
+And you may also consider all the options available for each of these products.
+For example there are organic baby formula, eco friendly diapers and furniture.
 It is expensive to add a new member to your family.
 Be realistic about the costs to determine if you can afford all of the things you need.
 You may decide that you would like to be in a better financial position before having a child, and begin acquiring items or saving funds before trying to conceive.

 One way to offset the financial risks is to invest in income protection insurance.
 You can receive up to 75% of your regular income from income protection insurance.
 Income protection insurance protects you from financial complications if you become ill or injured and are unable to work.
 Income protection does not compensate policyholders for routine pregnancies, but you may qualify for compensation if you suffer from pregnancy or delivery complications.
 A policy may cover preeclampsia, post-natal depression, hyperemesis gravidarum, and other complications with a pregnancy premium waiver.
 Comparing income protection insurance with iSelect will help you find an affordable policy that meets your personal needs and protect your finances.